-E. Large Group Listing - Why are you here today?
+C. Large Group Listing - Why are you here today?

-To have group members to identify reasons it is important to attend training in ethics and issues they would like addressed during the training.
+The purpose of this exercise is to have group members identify reasons it is important to attend training in ethics, as well as issues they would like addressed during the training.

-Write the following questions on a whiteboard (or have an overhead prepared.)
-They are also on page 2 of the PM.
+Write the following questions on a whiteboard (or have some other visual media prepared).
+They are also on page 1 of the PM.

-What kinds of "ethical dilemmas" have you faced in your professional life (that you are willing to share?)

-Have you been in a situation at work where you were "uncomfortable"?

-Have you ever witnessed unfair or unethical behavior of a colleague toward the public you serve?
+- What kinds of "ethical dilemmas" have you faced in your professional life (that you are willing to share?) - Have you been in a situation at work where you were "uncomfortable"? - Have you ever witnessed unfair or unethical behavior of a colleague toward the public you serve?

-Record the group's answers on flip chart paper or directly on the overhead.
+Record the group's answers on flip-chart paper or other visual media.